DEPICT-RH/hedyPET/README.md

 ## How to Acquire Data 📥

+> **Note**: Only 80 train/validation subjects are currently available.
+The remaining 20 test subjects are reserved for upcoming competitions.

 ### Pre-computed readouts
-The repository includes pre-computed quantitative measures for the **80 train/validation subjects** in the `readouts/` folder:
+The repository includes pre-computed quantitative measures in the `readouts/` folder.
+For all segmented regions we have extracted:
-- Time-activity curves (TACs) for all organs and tissues
+- Time-activity curves (TACs)
-- Static SUV/SUL measurements with/without mask erosion
+- Static SUV/SUL measurements
-- Patlak Ki values
+- Patlak Ki values for different input functions and number of frames
 - Participant metadata and demographics

 🌐 **Explore the data interactively**: [hedypet.streamlit.app](https://hedypet.streamlit.app)

 ### Full Image Data (Application Required)
 Apply for complete imaging data (PET/CT/MRI) by signing up at [datacatalog.publicneuro.eu](https://datacatalog.publicneuro.eu/dataset/super/V2) and completing the Data User Agreement.

-> **Note**: Only 80 train/validation subjects are available.
-The remaining 20 test subjects are reserved for upcoming competitions.

 ## Installation & Setup ⚙️